Post at Ackworth |

 A well-preserved Confederate artillery redoubt located just south of Brush Mountain, near the junction of Barrett Parkway / US 41.
 Also known as Fort Maxson.
 It was captured by the Union in June 1864, the last position of the line to fall, and possibly reworked afterwards.

 This was the eastern anchor of the CSA Brush Mountain Line, which extended west to Pine Mountain (north of Due West) and Lost Mountain (southwest of Due West) (see below), then southwest to Hiram.
 Most of the line has been lost to development.
 Some now detached sections still exist on the low Brush Mountain ridge (private property) near the junction of I-75 and I-575.
-Additional works are located at the Barrett Lakes Apartments complex near Town Center; on the Marietta Country Club golf course (16th and 17th holes); and on French's Hill in an adjacent housing development (Hardee's Salient).
+Additional works are located at the Barrett Lakes Apartments complex near Town Center; on the Marietta Country Club golf course (16th and 17th holes); and on French's Hill in an adjacent housing development (Hardee's Salient) (marker on New Salem Road).

 Camp McDonald